Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Data

+To train THREASURE-Net, a dataset composed of \mbox{Sentinel-2} SITS and corresponding LiDAR~HD patches was generated.

-To build Sentinel-2 SITS, we choose images acquired from May to October, on the same year as the reference LiDAR HD patch.
+The French territory is covered by $80$ Sentinel-2 tiles following the Military Grid Reference System (MGRS).
+To build Sentinel-2 SITS, we choose images acquired from May to October, on the same year as the reference LiDAR~HD patch.
 We filter out images with cloud coverage and missing data superior to 50\% and 10\%, respectively.

-Sentinel-2 image time series correspond to the Level 2A product, processed from L1C by MAJA~\footnote{\url{https://www.cesbio.cnrs.fr/maja/}} algorithm developed by THEIA.
+Sentinel-2 image time series correspond to the Level 2A product, processed from L1C by MAJA~\footnote{\url{https://www.cesbio.cnrs.fr/maja/}.
+MAJA stands for MACCS-ATCOR Joint Algorithm, where MACCS refers to Multi-sensor Atmospheric Correction and Cloud Screening, and ATCOR to Atmospheric/Topographic Correction.} algorithm developed by Theia, the French land data center for Earth observation.
 We select 10 spectral bands (B02, B03, B04, B05, B06, B07, B08, B8A, B11, B12), Cloud Mask, as well as acquisition angles: Sun azimuth and zenith angles - $\theta_{S_a}$ and $\theta_{S_z}$ respectively, satellite mean view azimuth $\theta_{V_a}$ and zenith angles $\theta_{V_z}$.
-All bands and angles are resampled at $10$m.
+All bands and angles are resampled at 10~m.
 The acquisition angles are encoded using trigonometric transformations to respect angular periodicity:

 Due to the coarse resolution of the available angle data (5~km pixel size), the angle values are extracted as vectors corresponding to the center of each patch.